• Are there fees associated for my organization to participate in the Policy Clinic?

 5. Anticipated activities

-Each section is required, we are unable to consider incomplete project proposals.
+Each section is required for us to review your proposal.
 Proposals should be submitted via our Qualtrics form linked here.

 • How competitive is the proposal process?

-• The proposal process is fairly competitive.
-On average, we receive 25-30 proposal per year, and select between 6-7 projects to be a part of the Clinic.
+• Yes.
+On average, we receive 25-30 proposals per year, and select between 6-7 projects.

 • How many hours per week does a client dedicate to working with the Policy Clinic?

-• Clients on average spend 1-2 hours per week on the Policy Clinic project.
-This may be meeting with their student group, reviewing materials or responding to emails.
+• Clients on average spend 2-3 hours per week on the Policy Clinic project.
+This may include meeting with the student group, reviewing work products or responding to emails.

 • How many hours per week do the students dedicate to working on their Policy Clinic project?

-• Students have class time dedicated to lectures and project working time.
+• Students have three hours per week of class time dedicated to working in their project groups, along with a one-hour lecture that often involves activities in support of their collaborative works and project working time.
 Out of the classroom, students are expected to spend at least 4 hours per week working on their project.

 • What are students doing outside of client interactions?